MathematicGuy/RemoteObsidian/Project Skin/LOL.md

 + No matter how strong u r.
 Don't stand in vulnerabal position.

 + Avoid Raven (Green girl with big sword), Master Ji (yellow guy with many eyes)
 + Don't underestimated Baron road Champion.
++ If I don't have a lot of health, don't risk it.
++ Know my team position to optimize team strength.

 **Killing Baron and Dragon**
 + Don't stand inside Baron Pit, it way to risky.
 You can kill Baron by stading behind.